james-stevens/pyrar/COMMERICAL_HOSTING.md

 | Additional DNS Server(s) | $25 per server, any geographic location of your choice, you can add as many as you want |
 | Off-Shore Presence | $50 - your instance will only be accessible from an off-shore jurisdiction, e.g Seychelles, Morocco, Iceland |

-* Failover Server - If you opt to have a fail-over PyRar Server, we will automatically do load-balancing & fail-over between your two servers - a fail-over server will automatically give you nearly double the performance, but will not extend the perofmance of your database
+* Failover Server - If you opt to have a fail-over PyRar Server, we will automatically do load-balancing & fail-over between your two servers - a fail-over server will automatically give you nearly double the performance, but will not extend the performance of your database
 * Additional DNS Servers will improve the DNS performance of your TLDs in the geographic location they are hosted
 * Off-Shore instances can include a locally registered domain name.
 We currently have hosting partners in the location specified, if you require a different location, please ask.